 Europe's second largest island is a little-known land of contrasts shaped by flowing glaciers and active volcanoes.
 Jules Verne set there his famous science fiction novel Journey to the Center of the Earth.
 This young nation, independent only since 1944, was nevertheless the first republic to be created north of the Alps, back in AD 930, when feudal lords ruled the rest of Europe.
 It inherited the Old Norse language of its early settlers, which flourished in the Middle Ages and has reached us via the illuminated manuscripts of the Sagas of Icelanders.

-You will have breakfast on arrival this morning.
+You will have breakfast on board or on arrival this morning.

 A well-educated and specially-trained local guide will accompany your group.